whaakman/azure-docs.nl-nl/articles/media-services/previous/media-services-advanced-encoding-with-mes.md

 ## <a id="audio_only"></a>Alleen audio-standaardinstellingen
-In deze sectie ziet u twee alleen audio MES-standaardinstellingen: AAC-Audio- en AAC goede kwaliteit Audio.
+In deze sectie ziet u twee alleen audio MES-standaardinstellingen: AAC-Audio- en AAC goede Audio.

-### <a name="aac-audio"></a>AAC-Audio
+### <a name="aac-audio"></a>AAC Audio
     {
       "Version": 1.0,
       "Codecs": [